pgrawehr/golgotha/Readme.txt

 -default        Use 640x480x16, regardless of registry setting.
 Usefull if you
 			choosed some setting that doesn't work on your system and you therefore cannot change the settings any more.
+-setup		Show the configuration dialog right on startup (use if golgotha won't start
+		with the default settings)
 -no_sound       Disable sound
 -eout filename	Write (append) the debug log to the given file.
 -max_memory n	Maximum amount of Memory to be used for i4_mem_manager